Code-Institute-Submissions/EAmbrozas-brass-monkey-barbers/README.md

 >As a Returning Visitor, I want to know where is the organisation located.

 <ul>
-    <li>The website will have an imbedded map that the user could zoom in or zoom out on to view organistions location.</li>
+    <li>The website will have an imbedded map that the user could zoom in or zoom out on to view organisations location.</li>
 </ul>
 <br>